MihaiHng/Password-Shielded-Transfer/README.md

 ## Contract Address

+Testnet:

 ## Description

-The main functionality of this system is the addition of an extra security layer to tranfer operations.
+- The main functionality of this system is the use of passwords to secure transfer operations.
-The system uses a pull-based mechanism, where the receiver has to claim a transfer.
+- The system uses a pull-based mechanism, where the receiver has to claim a transfer.
+- The receiver will need to provide a valid password to claim a transfer.

-  A Password Shielded Transfer(PST) will require the following steps:
+- A Password Shielded Transfer(PST) will require the following steps:

-  - [Sender] sends an [amount] of [token] to [Receiver] by submitting the following data:
+  1. [Sender] sends an [amount] of [token] to [Receiver] by submitting the following data:
-    -> [address] of [Receiver]
+      - [address] of [Receiver]
-    -> [token]
+      - [token]
-    -> [amount]
+      - [amount]
-    -> [password] chosen by the [Sender] with min 7 characters
+      - [password] chosen by the [Sender]
-  - [Sender] sends the [password] to [Receiver] by a communication method of its choice outside the platform
+  2. [Sender] sends the [password] to [Receiver] by a communication method of its choice outside the platform
-  - At this point there is a pending transfer created in the system, waiting to be claimed
+  3. At this point there is a pending transfer created in the system, waiting to be claimed
-  - There are 3 main conditions in order for the [Receiver] to be able to claim the transfer
+  4. [Receiver] can claim the pending transfer if:
-  - [Receiver] can claim the pending transfer if the [password] entered matches the [password] set by [Sender] and if the claim is done before claim cooldown period has elapsed
+      - the [password] entered matches the [password] set by [Sender]
+      - the claim is done after claim cooldown period has elapsed

 ## Properties

 Additional properties:

 - A PST has a few additional abilities, in regards to traditional transfers:

-     1.
-     2.
-     3.
+  1. Claim cooldown period - sender can change its mind and cancel the transfer
+  2. Transfer expiring time - if the receiver doesn't claim the transfer before expiring the sender is refunded

 - The system charges a [fee] for every transfer.
 The [fee] is dynamically adjusted in relation with the amount sent

-   {- The added layer of security provided by the [password] allows [Sender] to cancel the tranfer and claim back the [amount] at any point before the [Receiver] claims the [amount]
-   - A transfer will have a limited availability period when it can be claimed, when this period has elapsed the transfer will expire and  [Sender] will be refunded}
 - The system allows transfers of native ETH tokens as well as ERC20 tokens

 - New ERC20 tokens can be approved and added by the owner

+- The system removes periodically and automatically old transfers from tracking

-   - The system periodically removes inactive users from tracking
+- The system removes periodically and automatically inactive users from tracking
-   - User transaction history is cleaned periodically

 - Functions ready to be automatically called with Chainlink Automation:
-    -> Refunding of expired transfers(custom-logic)
+    - Refunding of expired transfers(custom-logic)
-    -> Removing of inactive users(time-based)
+    - Removing of inactive users(time-based)
-    -> Cleaning of user history(time-based)
+    - Cleaning of user history(time-based)

 # Getting Started